Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 }' blast_out/blast_hits_overlapping_phaeodactylum_genes.tsv \
     > blast_out/blast_hit_to_phaeodactylum_gene.tsv
 ```
+This command extracts a compact mapping table between each BLAST hit ID and the overlapping *Phaeodactylum* gene identifiers.
+The table is later merged with the diatom best-hit table to add PHATRDRAFT gene annotations.
 The mapping table was merged with the clean best-hit table using Python.
 ```bash
 python scripts/merge_phaeodactylum_blast_hits.py
 ```
+This Python script merges the clean diatom best-hit table with the *Phaeodactylum* gene mapping table.
+The output adds PHATRDRAFT gene IDs, gene names, and locus tags to the best BLASTN hit table.
 A final cleaned version was generated by removing the `gene-` prefix from PHATRDRAFT identifiers and correcting the header.
 ```bash
 awk 'BEGIN{FS=OFS="\t"}